 Nicole Moulding is Program Director for the Master of Social Work in the School of Psychology, Social Work and Social Policy.
 She is a qualified social worker with a background in women's health and community health.
 Her teaching and research interests are in the areas of gender and mental health, social exclusion and mental health and interpretive research methodology, particularly post-structural approaches.
 She has a particular interest in the social construction of subjectivity and the implications for mental health and well-being.
 Her current research interests are:

 - social exclusion and mental health, specifically the intersections between homelessness, gender and mental health

 - gender discourses structuring health care interventions for eating disorders.

-Margaret Peters is Dean of Research and Research Education.
+Margaret Peters is an Associate Professor in organisational communication and culture.
 She is the co-author of Sonic synergies: music, identity, technology, community (with Gerry Bloustein and Susan Luckman, Ashgate, 2007) and Youth, music and creative cultures: playing for life (with Gerry Bloustein, Palgrave-Macmillan, 2011).
 Her research interests are:

 - socioeconomic impacts of globalisation and postmodernism on national and multinational public and private corporations